The pension benefit earned under the Plan as of a particular date.

-Your basic pay and other allowances paid for the performance of your regular duties, including corporate team incentive payments/corporate achievement payments, CPAA administration allowance, CPAA field support allowance, bilingual bonus, compression allowance, rest period allowance, lead hand differential and market premium.
+Your basic pay and other allowances paid for the performance of your regular duties, including corporate team incentive payments/corporate achievement payments, CPAA administration allowance, CPAA field support allowance, bilingual bonus, compression allowance, rest period allowance, lead hand differential, market premium RSMC personal contact item allowance and RSMC lock-change allowance.
 Excluded are special remuneration, individual incentive compensation, overtime, gratuities, pay for regular hours worked exceeding your assigned hours (except members of CUPW-UPO, PSAC and CPAA), and other compensation or allowances not specifically identified.

 For postmasters in a privately owned or leased group office, the pensionable earnings calculation is based on regular pay for survey hours and one third of available hours; for postmasters in a corporate-owned or leased group office (level 2-6), based on regular pay for survey hours.